UCAS code: Q100

 - Origins and Evolution of Language

-You will continue to choose advanced courses according to your interests.
-You will also take a specialised research training course before starting your honours dissertation, regarded by many as the most formative experience of their undergraduate studies.
+You will continue to choose advanced courses according to your interests (see Year 3).
+You will also work on your honours dissertation.
+The dissertation is a substantial piece of your own work and is regarded by many as the most formative experience of their undergraduate studies.

 Find out more about the compulsory and optional courses in this degree programme.